MECE Framework: Definition, Examples, and Tips (2026)

 Yes |

-Having coached over 3,000 candidates, I find these 10 MECE structures come up repeatedly in case interviews.
+Having coached hundreds of candidates 1-on-1, I find these 10 MECE structures come up again and again in case interviews.
 Memorizing them gives you a head start:

 - Profitability: increase price, increase quantity, decrease variable costs, decrease fixed costs